Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 .. warning::

-   Decreasing the staked amount and removing the baker cannot be done simultaneously.
-During the cooldown period produced by decreasing the staked amount, the baker cannot be removed and vice versa.
+   Decreasing the staked amount and removing the baker can't be done simultaneously.
+During the cooldown period produced by decreasing the staked amount, the baker can't be removed and vice versa.

 Support & Feedback
 ==================